 The idea for the gay nation was introduced during Brisbane Gay and Lesbian Pride Festival in 2003.
 In 2004, after the Australian government refused to legalise same-sex marriage, a group of LGBT+ activists went through with the idea.
 The Gay and Lesbian Kingdom of the Coral Sea Islands, or the Gay Kingdom of the Coral Sea, for short, was founded on Australia’s external overseas Territory of the Coral Sea Islands near the Great Barrier Reef.
 They declared war on Australia on September 13, 2004.
 Self-proclaimed Emperor Dale declared that the kingdom was to be dissolved after Australia legalised same-sex marriage in 2017.

-As you go through the rest of June and the year, bring these Pride facts with you.
+As you go through the rest of the month and the year, bring these Pride facts with you.
 Don’t be afraid to share your new found knowledge with other community members!

 © 2018 GCN (Gay Community News).
 All rights reserved.